How To Eat Like Locals When You Travel

 Never Eat In Restaurants in Asia

-‘The Lions of Street Food’ was another post that grabbed our attention for the wrong reasons when the writer declared after a bad restaurant meal in Bangkok that he was never again going to eat inside a “real restaurant” in that part of Asia again.
+‘The Lions of Street Food’ was another post that grabbed our attention recently for the wrong reasons when the writer declared that after a bad restaurant meal in Bangkok he was never again going to eat inside a “real restaurant” in that part of Asia again.
 One bad restaurant meal is all it took?
-Seriously?
+Again: seriously?

 “That experience, coupled with other letdowns over the past decade of travel to the Far East, helped form the basis of what I’ll call the Pretty=Shitty Postulate: That is, the more attractive the restaurant in Southeast Asia, the less likely it is to serve delicious food.”
 Right.
 Well, I know which writer I won’t be going to for recommendations, and that’s not only for his use of “Far East”.

 “There are, of course, exceptions to the rule, but they are shockingly scarce,” the writer admits before declaring: “No, to eat well in this part of the world, look for the establishment with the tiny plastic stools, the gathering insects, the fluorescent glare of the hospital waiting room.”

 The writer then advises you to skip restaurants with credit card machines, his and her bathrooms, teams of waiters, and menus.
-Right.
 If I were to base my judgement of a city’s restaurant scene on “other letdowns” — let’s say, a dozen or even two dozen bad restaurant meals over a decade, then I wouldn’t be sending people to eat in Paris or New York.

-For every sublime meal we’ve had in Paris over fifteen years we’ve probably had five underwhelming meals in Paris.
+For every sublime meal we’ve had in Paris over fifteen years of travelling there, we’ve probably had five underwhelming meals in Paris.
 Aside from breathtaking experiences like lunch at Eleven Madison Park, most of our meals in New York were disappointing on our last trip and yet we were using respected local sources, including the New York Times and Village Voice.